pmndrs/react-three-next/README.md

 - [x] Template for the meta data and header
 - [x] Clean code using ESlint and Prettier
 - [x] VSCode debug profiles for the server, Chrome, and Firefox

-### :passport_control: Typescript

-If you want to use typescript:
-- create a tsconfig.json file
-- start the dev server, next will fill the tsconfig.json and tell you to install typescript
-- yarn add --dev typescript @types/react
-- copy the path aliases from jsconfig.json to tsconfig.json

 ### :bullettrain_side: Architecture